simonzhaoms/tips/xpra-ssh.md

 When you close the terminal where the above `xpra attach` are typed, all the GUI windows attached to the remote display will disappear.
-But you can still get them back again by typing \texttt{xpra attach ssh:remote:100} in any machine, as long as the GUI windows are not closed by mouse click and the processes are still running on the remote machine.
+But you can still get them back again by typing `xpra attach ssh:remote:100` in any machine, as long as the GUI windows are not closed by mouse click and the processes are still running on the remote machine.